 The foot and arm massage target specific reflex points to give you a total sense of well-being.

-As a low-range model, don’t expect too much from this chair, but if you’re after a chair that will help relieve upper back pain and tension, this is an option for you.
+As a low-range model, don’t expect too much from it, but if you’re after a massage chair that will help relieve upper back pain and tension, this is an option for you.

-Zero Gravity Design – The zero gravity design puts ou in the perfect weightless position to enjoy a relaxing massage.
-Unfortunately, this model does not use a space-saving design.
+Zero Gravity Design – it puts you in the perfect weightless position to enjoy a relaxing massage.

 Superior S-Track Design – The intelligent massage robot pays special attention to the neck, & shoulders, and lumbar spine.
 It automatically adjusts to match the curve of your spine and makes micro-adjustments along the way for an even better massage.

 6 Pre-Set Programs – The six pre-set programs are designed to give targeted results including Healthcare, Relax, Massage Therapy, Smart, Circulation, and Demo

 2 Automatic Settings – There is an automatic massage setting for both the upper (shoulder, back, and lumbar), and lower body (buttocks, thighs, calves, and feet)